Retailers battle Storm Dennis

 Areas including Worcestershire, the Scottish Borders and Herefordshire were the worst affected.

-“Flood waters peaked on Saturday evening.
-A team of 20 [staff] left their homes to raise products off the ground level and sandbagged anywhere water was likely to enter the mill and shop.
+“Floodwaters peaked on Saturday evening.
+A team of 20 [stuff] left their homes to raise products off the ground level and sandbagged anywhere water was likely to enter the mill and shop.
 We fully anticipated the river would be coming in.”

 Fortunately, Johnstons of Elgin “avoided a serious catastrophe” as the tide turned downstream.